 The Different Parties Who Could be at Fault for a Delivery Truck Accident

 Determining delivery truck accident liability is no easy task.
-There are many parties who could bear fault for a truck accident, including:
+There are many parties who could be at fault for a delivery truck accident, including:

 - Another driver on the road whose negligence led to the truck accident